The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Part of choosing the type of a symbol is making it easy to use.

-For general memory, the most useful types are `void*' or
+For general memory, the most useful types are `void*

 user to cast everything and making the code less readable in the